 Kulala with only eleven suites that blend in seamlessly with the unique desert landscape, this wilderness camp provides proximity as well as private access to the famous dunes of Sossusvlei.

-Using inspiration from its natural desert surrounding, Little Kulala makes use of beautiful textures, neutral colours as well as natural light.
+Using inspiration from its natural desert surroundings, Little Kulala makes use of beautiful textures, neutral colours as well as natural light.
 The soothing pastel tones of the Namib desert are integrated into the lodge's decor, making use of cotton, pure linens, and mohair dyed, establishing an atmosphere of relaxed serenity.

 The Kulala thatched villas feature a private viewing deck which is complete with a private plunge pool.
 Indoor and outdoor showers make for a memorable stay.

 The carefully chosen interior décor which uses natural fabrics and textures creates a truly authentic and serene desert experience.
 Kulala Guests have the unique opportunity to spend the evening or night under the star-studded African sky on their private rooftop sky bed.